 I worked as an English secretary in Ogilvy, one of the biggest advertising companies, when I returned from Australia, where I studied for my master’s degree.
 After one year of working in Ogilvy, I found out that being an account executive was much more fun.
 So, I requested my boss, who was also the company’s managing director, to change to the accounting department.
 As an account, I needed to take the brief from the client and brainstorm with the creative team to come out with the marketing plan for the clients.
 It was sweet and sour to be in between the client and the creative team as it took tremendous work to make the communication work.
 Yet, looking back, those few years in Ogilvy were the best years of my career as I was being challenged and learning every day.
 And starting from here, I have been working as a marketing person for over a decade now.

 After Ogilvy, I went to the client-side – ViewSonic.
-Jumping from an advertising agency to brands was an interesting change as it provided me a different perspective on the marketing strategies and plans.
+Jumping from an advertising agency to brands was an interesting change as it provided me with a different perspective on the marketing strategies and plans.
 In ViewSonic, I worked as a marketing specialist who needs to coordinate with channel marketing, product managers, product engineers, and the sales team.
 I needed to consider the scope of issues more than marketing strategies, product positioning, and marketing budget for activities.
 I needed to figure out why the products had bad sales performance in the shops.
 We reflected if there was something wrong we did in the very beginning of marketing.
 And then we needed to make a promotion plan to empty the stocks.
 When manufacturers delayed the whole product line, what we should be done to keep the talking point going.
 Overall, the scope of job responsibility was a lot larger than Ogilvy, and I also started to expand marketing activities to America, Europe, Asia, and India in ViewSonic.

 A few years later, a good friend wanted to start a new business, an Electronic fingerprint lock, and hired me as the marketing manager.
 I led a team of 10 people including, the sales team, designers, and marketing team.
 After we successfully introduced the products to the biggest hardware retails channel in Taiwan and built national sales from a deficit to 800,000NT/month on average, exceeding the target of 33%.